Luca9862/ChessEngineStudy_Koivisto/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-### opening_analyst v:beta
+### opening_analyzer
-- PHASE TEST!
-Please use this code with caution
-- match_analyst is a Python script that can analyze multiple games simultaneously to return information about openings (number of uses/wins, usage/win percentage)
+- it is a Python script that can analyze multiple games simultaneously to return information about openings (number of uses/wins, usage/win percentage)
 - At the moment, the script does not have a graphical interface, but it is executed through the terminal.
 To analyze a pgn file on your computer, change the file path in the source code:
 <img src="./images/screen_del_dupl.png" alt="screen_gui" width = "280" height = "44">
 - Output example:
 <img src="./images/screen_match_analyst_output.png" alt="screen_gui">
 <img src="./images/screen_graph_bar_ex.png" alt="screen_gui" width = "500" height = "267">

-### games_filter is a script implemented to filter PGN files
+### ChessScoreAnalyzer
+This tool has been designed with the goal of providing a detailed understanding of game dynamics, offering a visual representation of average scores associated with different phases of the game.

+The code begins by utilizing the chess library to read chess games from a PGN file, providing a user-friendly interface for data analysis.
+During this process, the comment scores associated with each move executed during the game are extracted.

+Subsequently, the code processes the extracted scores to calculate averages for each column (move).
+This is followed by the creation of a chart that clearly visualizes variations in average scores as a function of the number of moves.

+The resulting chart provides an intuitive illustration of the distribution of average scores over the course of the analyzed chess games.
+Such representation is crucial for identifying patterns and trends in game dynamics.

+### reg_log
+It is a script for logistic regression and the construction of a predictive model on games played by the Koivisto chess engine.
+The program outputs a ROC curve, indicating the model's accuracy, along with a confusion matrix.
+For logistic regression, the outcome of the game has been chosen as the dependent variable:
+- 1 in case of victory
+- 0 in case of defeat/draw

+The independent variables selected are:
+- PlayCount: the number of moves in a game
+- Time for move: the time per move for each individual move
+- Score: the average score of the first 10 moves by the white player